• Skip to primary navigation

 Is there gluten in tomato paste?

-I have never seen any gluten in tomato paste, but checking ingredient labels is always a good idea.
+I have never seen any gluten in tomato paste, but checking ingredient labels is always good.
 Brands sometimes change their recipes, so good to double-check!

 What is the best ground meat for spaghetti sauce?

-I personally love to use organic grass-fed ground beef in this spaghetti sauce recipe.
+I love to use organic grass-fed ground beef in this spaghetti sauce recipe.
 Ground turkey works well, as does bison or ground pork.
-Some ground meats are fattier than others, which will change this gluten-free pasta sauce in consistency and flavor.
+Some ground meats are fattier than others, changing this gluten-free pasta sauce’s consistency and flavor.

-You may consider adding olive oil to add mouthfeel if you use lean ground meat like ground turkey or chicken.
+You may add olive oil to add mouthfeel if you use lean ground meat like ground turkey or chicken.

 How long will this pasta sauce keep fresh?

-This sauce will keep up to 4 days in the refrigerator or up to 4 months in the freezer.
+This sauce will keep fresh for up to 4 days in the refrigerator or up to 4 months in the freezer.

 Can you freeze gluten free pasta sauce?